Author:

 As the second step of the e-commerce logistics process, the warehouse is where inventory is stored and managed until the time comes for them to reach their new owners: your customers!

-Keeping track of inventory plays a significant role at this stage.
+Keeping track of inventory plays a significant role at this stage of the supply chain.
 Inventory management software can be used to enhance visibility into your stock in the warehouse, such as how much goods you have, where they’re located, and when to re-stock.

 3. Fulfillment center

 Once a purchase has been made on your e-commerce store, congratulations!
-The products purchased then move from the warehouse to the fulfillment center, one step down the line of your supply chain, closer to your hopeful customers.
+The products purchased then move from the warehouse to the fulfilment centre, one step down the line of your supply chain, closer to your hopeful customers.

-A fulfillment center is where your goods are packaged and shipped, though in some cases the warehouse can serve as a fulfillment center as well.
+A fulfilment centre is where your goods are packaged and shipped, though in some cases the warehouse can serve as a fulfilment centre as well.

 4. Carrier